apache/incubator-spot/spot-oa/oa/flow/README.md

 ### flow_config.json

-Flow oni-oa configuration.
+Flow spot-oa configuration.
 Contains columns name and index for input and output files.
 This Json file contains 3 main arrays:

     - flow_results_fields: list of column name and index of ML flow_results.csv file.
 Flow OA uses this mapping to reference columns by name.